hdoan01/my-first-github-repository/README.md

 # my-first-github-repository
 Here is my first Github repository

-This line was mofified during conflicts resolution.
+This line was mofified during conflicts resolution.t s

+New line was added locally